Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/subsystems.md

-## Configuring Alfresco subsystems
+# Configuring Alfresco subsystems

-This chart offers a simple mechanism to configure Alfresco Subsystems.
+This chart offers a rather simple mechanism to configure Alfresco Subsystems.
+Although subsystems are well known to most Alfresco administrators, in a kubernetes environment they should be used only when necessary (e.g. if in need to instantiate several instances of the same subsystem)

-The way it's done is pretty simple, one just need to provide a secret which contains all the configuration files for the subsystems.
-The secret needs to be added to the list of `.Values.configuration.repository.existingSecrets`:
+Subsystem configuration relies on providing a secret which contains all the configuration files for the subsystems.
+The secret needs to be added to the list of `configuration.repository.existingSecrets`:

 ```yaml
 configuration: